Friday up to TaiChi and sunshine.

 Only iffy part was the chap (I hesitate to say maitre d’) who tried to over-charge me.
 Pity.
 The lady who did the serving at the start, and cooking, was great.

 Ran throught Terni.
-Despite being the source of the name for Valentine’s Day, it is described a “Italy’s Manchester”, so I rode on.
+Despite being the source of the name for Valentine’s Day, there is a huge road-side sign proclaiming that Terni is “Italy’s Manchester”.

 Stopped close to Perugia.

 Filled up the bike and gave it some TLC.

 Found a place to stay and rode in.